saifuddin778/pwperceptrons/README.md

 Based on the works done by [Chen et, al.](http://www.contrib.andrew.cmu.edu/~fchen1/On_Locally_Linear_Classification_by_Pairwise_Coupling.pdf) and [Mencia & Furnkranz](https://www.ke.tu-darmstadt.de/~juffi/publications/ijcnn-08.pdf), this is a naive implementation of pairwise coupling of perceptrons, which are interlinked for the purpose of classification of multi-label datasets.

+There are two main methods existing for now:

+* A classifier can be generated using simply the pairwise coupling alone i.e. training `N(N-1)/2` number of cassifiers (where `N` is the number of classes involved) to do the prediction, where the result is selected using the voting system.
+* A classifier that utilizes a [QDA](https://onlinecourses.science.psu.edu/stat557/node/43) predictor layer at the top can be added within the scenario, which basically gives the top two possible classes `(ci, cj)` for the given input, and then utilizes the exact classifier trained on the particular couple to do the prediction.
+In this way, not only the complexity is reduced but the overall precision is increased as well.
+However, this particular method do require that almost equal number of instances are provided for each class during the training.

 ####Usage:
 To use the pairwise coupling of perceptrons alone:
 ```python